alexseungminhan/Python-Colab-Data-Analysis/README.md

 + Through data visualization, showed negative and positive correlations between different variables.
 + Used the used car dataset from Kaggle.

+#### credit_card.ipynb

++ Drew histograms to roughly illustrate the distributions of variables.
++ Drew bar graphs to compare the number of approvals/approval rates between gender, age, and property status.
++ Drew a decision tree using approval status to classify and predict variables.
++ Used the credit card dataset from Kaggle.

 ### Reference

 + Used Car Price Prediction Dataset: https://www.kaggle.com/datasets/taeefnajib/used-car-price-prediction-dataset
++ Credit Card Eligibility Data: Determining Factors: https://www.kaggle.com/datasets/rohit265/credit-card-eligibility-data-determining-factors